ozmeka/omeka-python-utils/csv2omeka.md

-*   Make sure there is an `dc:identifier` column containing an ID which is unique to the whole workbook (tip: you can use sequential integers using auto-fill in a spreadsheet program but make sure not to reuse)
+*   Make sure there is an `dc:identifier` column containing an ID which is unique to the whole workbook (tip: you can use sequential integers using auto-fill in a spreadsheet program but make sure not to reuse).
+All items and collections **must** have a dc:identifier.
-  * Make sure there is a column "dc:type" with the name of an existing Item Type for every data row (tip: use -y flag to force item types to be auto-created).
-To make a collection enter pcdm:collection
+  * Make sure there is a column `dc:type` with the name of an existing Omeka Item Type for every data row (tip: use -y flag to force item types to be auto-created).
+To make a collection enter the magic string `pcdm:Collection`.
   * Make sure there are Omeka metadata elements for each bit of metadata you'd like to import corresponding to the column headers on the worksheet, the script will attempt to find an element match

 ## Configure file uploads and item-relations